 We do not carry insurance for all categories of risks that our business may encounter, and insurance coverage is becoming increasingly expensive.
 We do not know if we will be able to maintain existing insurance with adequate levels of coverage, and any liability insurance coverage we acquire in the future may not be sufficient to reimburse us for any expenses or losses we may suffer.
 If we obtain marketing approval for any product candidates that we or our collaborators may develop, we intend to acquire insurance coverage to include the sale of commercial products, but we may be unable to obtain such insurance on commercially reasonable terms or in adequate amounts.
 Required coverage limits for such insurances are difficult to predict and may not be sufficient.
 If potential losses exceed our insurance coverage, our financial condition would be adversely affected.
 In the event of contamination or injury, we could be held liable for damages or be penalized with fines in an amount exceeding our resources.
 Clinical trials or regulatory approvals for any of our product candidates could be suspended, which could adversely affect our results of operations and business, including by preventing or limiting the development and commercialization of any product candidates that we or our collaborators may develop.
 Additionally, operating as a public company will make it more expensive for us to obtain director and officer liability insurance.
-As a result, it may be more difficult to attract and retain qualified individuals to serve on our supervisory board (the "Supervisory Board"), the board committees or our management board (the "Management Board").
+As a result, it may be more difficult to attract and retain qualified individuals to serve on our board of directors (the "Board") or the Board committees.